jacky4eyes/Udacity-Computer-Vision-solutions/README.md

    - Each column of ```d``` is a 128-vector for that point.
 2. ```vl_ubcmatch```, which performs the matching algorithm.
    - Inputs are the descriptors from both images.
+   - Output is the match array ```matches```.

 Call help function for more detailed explanations.

 ### RANSAC

-Translation pair:
+##### Translation images pair:

+- The unknown parameter ```p``` is a 2-vector.
+- Easier way is just treat each image pair's translation as (x_i, y_i), and fit a line on it.
 - In the matches obtained by ``vl_ubcmatch``, a scatter plot may show multiple clusters, which is result of having different translations in different regions of the image (e.g. two separate objects).
-- In this case, when you run RANSAC, the results tend to diverge.
+In this case, when you run RANSAC, the results tend to diverge.
+- Be patient with the data structure.
+I advise this:
+  - Treat the consensus set C as an array of indices of the match array, namely ```matches```.
+  - The match array should contain the indices of the feature array , namely ```f```.
+- When the (local) scene really is translation, this method is very stable.

+##### Similarity images pair: #####

+- The unknown parameter ```p``` is a 4-vector.
+- Use 2 pairs of images to explicitly solve ```p```, and then use ```p``` the transform the points from image A (i.e. ```X``` to ```X_prime```) , and then compare their distances against the predefined distance cutoff.
+Count the number falling within the cutoff and form a consensus set ```C_i```.
+As the last step, keep the largest ```C_i```.
+- My choice for the cutoff is 9.
+- It is worthwhile to start with more interest points.
+(500+?)

+##### Affine for the similarity pair #####

+- The unknown parameter ```p``` is a 6-vector.
+- Compared with the previous approach, this one is almost surely giving you more accurate results, but it may require more interests points in order to be more stable.
+- To handle noise better, increase to distance cut-off level.

+##### Image warping #####

+- Helpful for sanity check.
+- Will contain quite a few high frequency noises.
+- My experience is that affine performs slightly better in the building facet, but not by much.
--
+- Easiest way is this:
+  1. Create blank image the same size as A
+  2. For each row i and column j, apply transform (similarity/affine matrix etc.) and get the index supposed to be on image B. Sample that.
+  3. Now that you have a B-warped, take advantage of the colour channels and make overlay image for visualisation.

-Some further comments
+##### Some further comments #####

-- When checking the RANSAC results, you may realise that the parameters you use for Harris detector or SIFT descriptor have to be improved.
+- When checking the RANSAC results, you may realise that the previous parameters used in running Harris detector or SIFT descriptor have to be improved.
 So prepare for <mark>some iterative work</mark>, and make your code's instructions clean and clear.